zcorleissen/documentation/source/getting_started_mongo.rst

 	$ mongo iad-mongos0.objectrocket.com:<PORT>/<DATABASE> -u <USER> -p <PASSWORD>
 	MongoDB shell version: 2.4.6
 	connecting to: iad-mongos0.objectrocket.com:<PORT>/<DATABASE>

-	mongos> db.isMaster()
+	mongos> show collections
-	{
-	  "ismaster": true,
-	  "localTime": ISODate("2015-06-03T16:42:02.875Z"),
-	  "maxBsonObjectSize": 16777216,
-	  "maxMessageSizeBytes": 48000000,
-	  "msg": "isdbgrid",
-	  "ok": 1
-	}
+	exampleDB
+	system.indexes
+	system.users

 	mongos>

-If you see something similar after running ``db.isMaster()`` you've successfully connected and can do anything you'd expect to against this database.
+If see something similar after running ``show collections`` you're connected to the instance and can do anything you'd expect to against the database.
 If you run into any issues or just want some guidance please don't hesitate to reach out to us at `support@objectrocket.com <mailto:support@objectrocket.com>`_!